Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 developed during class.
 The project presents an opportunity to read the solver concepts "by using your fingers".

 * The new core also has better native support for built-in proof checking.
 It follows a plugin model for theory solvers to define certifiers.
 For example EUF is checked by a small module that understands union find, and replays congruence closure based on [proof hints](https://github.com/Z3Prover/z3/blob/62ee7ccf65d51c304553def478731aa17b848169/src/sat/smt/euf_proof_checker.cpp#L65).

+## Solver tuning

+The base implementation defers most axiom instantiation to a final check state.
+It is possible instantiate axioms on the fly when literals are asserted and when equalities are merged.
+There are several parts to solver tuning:

+* Move membership axiom instantiation to callbacks assign_eh and new_eq_eh instead of in final_check_eh.
+* Index into axioms that have not yet been instantiated using a literal watch scheme.
+Then during internalization if fresh literals have become internalized and during propagation check watch literals if they have been assigned.
+* Index into the m_lemmas trail for asserted and non-asserted axioms.
+Say, use an set (indexed_uint_set) to track non-asserted axioms.
+So instead of having to iterate over all axioms iterate over the tracking set.
+The tracking set has to be updated both when a new axiom is created (and the trail has to undo adding the index of the axiom to the set) and when a axiom gets instantiatied.

+I will probably get to do several of such tunings in the coming days, but it can also be a basis for participation.